About Voluntary Assisted Dying South Australia

 VADSA aim is to stop the suffering of people at the end of their life.

-To achieve legal Voluntary Assisted Dying in South Australia.
+To support legal Voluntary Assisted Dying in South Australia.

-A Voluntary Assisted Dying law allows a person to request medical assistance to die when their suffering becomes unbearable.
-Granting of the request is dependent on the person meeting agreed criteria which are specified in the legislation.
+South Australia’s Voluntary Assisted Dying Act (2021) allows a person to request medical assistance to die.
+Granting of the request is dependent on the person meeting the criteria specified in the legislation.
 Criteria in the South Australian law passed in 2021 include

-• Two independent doctors have assessed and diagnosed the person’s condition
+• Two independent doctors have assessed the person and confirmed they meet the eligibility criteria

 • Two independent doctors have confirmed a prognosis of less than six months to live, or 12 months for a neurodegenerative condition